-- One of the Degree Requirements is completing an appropriate combination of programs.
-The three options are: (i) 1 specialist, or (ii) 2 majors, or (iii) 1 major and 2 minors. - Program enrolment doesn't occur until the end of first year (i.e., once a student has completed 4 full-course equivalents (FCEs)). - First-year course enrolment should be strategic: you should enrol in courses that make you eligible for the programs that you will apply to at the end of first-year.
+- Recall from the previous slide that one of the Degree Requirements is completing an appropriate combination of programs.
+The three options outlined were: (i) 1 specialist, or (ii) 2 majors, or (iii) 1 major and 2 minors. - While program enrolment doesn't occur until the end of first year (i.e., once a student has completed 4 full-course equivalents (FCEs)), first-year course enrolment should be dictated by the programs that a student anticipates they might want to pursue. - So, your first-year courses shouldn't be a mere hodgepodge: you should enrol in courses that leave open the possibility of pursuing different programs that you're interested in.